Chow Mein – quick, delicious and healthy Chinese noodles recipe that is much better than takeout. Learn how to make chow mein at home.

 Chinese invented the noodles and changed the way we eat, that’s not an overstatement.
 As a Chinese, noodles and rice are something I can’t do without.
 I use Chinese noodles a lot in everyday cooking and can’t even begin to think how my culinary experiences would have been, if noodles were never invented.
 Chinese noodles are versatile and there are so many ways to prepare them: stir-fry, pan-fry, boil, blanch, soup, gravy, or dry.
 I could never get bored of noodles.
 It’s one of the easiest foods to prepare at home, and the end results are always satisfying.

-One of the most popular Chinese noodles in the US is chow mein or literally “fried noodles” (炒面) in Cantonese dialect.
+One of the most popular Chinese noodles in the US is Chow Mein or literally “fried noodles” in Cantonese dialect.
 Chow mein is also a favorite Chinese take-out item.
-Some shredded vegetables, some protein—either chicken, pork, beef, seafood, or combination—and you will have a perfect chow mein that is cheap, filling, and sinfully gratifying.
-Yeah, I am talking about that grease at the bottom of the chow mein.
+Some shredded vegetables, some protein—either chicken, pork, beef, seafood, or combination—and you will have a perfect noodle dish that is cheap, filling, and gratifying.

 Try my chow mein recipe and I bet you will become a Chinese noodles expert in no time.
 You might also like my sesame noodles recipe.